asc4asc/bash-script-template/README.md

 # Think about?
 * -h -? (--help) stops the command no command execution give help.
+* If i set the -e exit in a script if a test get zero 0?
+Is this good for programming?
 * arguments are normally allways execute in the same order!
 * long  command-line arguments example: --help as alternative possible?
 * loggger